jkuatagges/IoT/LEDs/multipleLEDs/README.md

 ### Explanation of the Code
-The python file is called `ONandOFF.py` and it is located in this directory
+The python file is called `4LEDs,py` and it is located in this directory

 This is a step by step explanation of how the code works
 #### Built With
 - Raspberry PI
 - Jumper wires
-- LED
+- 4 LEDs
-- Breadboard(Optional)
+- Breadboard(Optional though very recommended)

-`import RPi.GPIO as GPIO`
+`from gpiozero import LED`

-The first line tells the Python interpreter (the thing that runs the Python code) that it will be using a ‘library’ that will tell it how to work with the Raspberry Pi’s GPIO pins.
+The first line tells the Python interpreter (the thing that runs the Python code) that it will be using a ‘library’ that will tell it how to work with the LED to toggle the 4 leds on and off

 `import time`